LucidDream-J/PCplace/README.md

-## Speech Text Reader
+## PC Speech Text Reader

 A text to speech app for non-verbal people.
-Pre-made buttons and custom text speech.
-This project uses the Web Speech API

 ## Project Specifications